sumanthtatipamula/Machine-Learning/Notes.md

 	7.  **Descriptive Stats**
 		1. Central Tendency
 			1. Mean: Arithmetic mean of numbers.
 Add the observations and divide by count of the observations.
 Mean is affected by extreme values.
+				1. Gets Influenced by the outliers
+				2. Eg: Salaries : 9,12,10,11,8, 130 Lakhs because of the 1.3cr package mean doesn't provide accurate representation
 			2. Median: When observations are sorted in the ascending order, the middle observation is median.
 If we have n observations, the (n + 1)/2 th obervation is median.
 The median can be an observation or between two observations.
 			3. Mode: Mode is the most frequently occuring data point in a data set.
+		2.